Revisiting the brilliant Brazil XI that beat England at the 2002 World Cup

 England actually took the lead in Shizuoka through Michael Owen, but they could not hold on and were eventually pegged back by a slick Rivaldo goal and Ronaldinho’s famous free-kick which caught out David Seaman.

-Brazil went on to defeat Turkey and Germany on their way to lifting the trophy, and we’ve revisited their XI to see what they went on to achieve.
+Brazil went on to defeat Turkey and Germany on their way to lifting the trophy, and we’ve revisited their XI from the England game to see what they went on to achieve.

 A stalwart for Palmeiras, for whom he made over 500 appearances in a 20-year spell for the club, Marcos only won 29 caps for Brazil between 1999-2005, but he played in every game of their World Cup triumph.